avivtur/cnv-ui-interview-tasks/cypress/README.md

 # 🧪 Cypress E2E Task — UI QA Engineer

+## 📚 Task Background

+You are working on an e-commerce platform.
+We have 4 simple pages:

+    Home page (/)
+    Product list page (/products)
+    Product page (/product/:productId)
+    Add Product page (/product/new)

 ## 🎯 Task Overview

 Automate the following user flow using Cypress: